dwarvesf/handbook/engineering-ladder.md

 ### Mid-level Engineer

-An engineer who enters this level will be well developed professional and technical expertise.
+An engineer who enters this level will be well-developed professional and technical expertise.
 Their influence affects quality and timeline of part of product or service.

 **Technical**